stormpath/stormpath-documentation/source/errors.rst

 **Message**

-No default Account Store has been assigned to this Organization for newly created Groups.
+No default Account Store has been mapped to this Organization for newly created Groups.
 To fix this problem: in the Organization's 'Account Stores' configuration, specify the Account Store that will be used to store newly created Groups.

 **User Message**